JellyTitan/Sofle-Pico/docs/index.md

 ---
+layout: page
+title: Overview
+nav_order: 1
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/themes/#overriding-theme-defaults

-layout: page
-title: Home
-#
 ---

 # Sofle Pico Split Keyboard